JairoAdelRio6/context-squares/README.md

 # squares

-This module only provide two commands:
+This module only provides two commands:

 1. `\magicsquare` typesets a magic square.
 2. `\latinsquare` typesets a Latin square.